Welcome

 Welcome to the webpage for the Open Redcedar Adaptation Network!
 Here you will find information, resources, data, and examples of analyses for you to explore.

-Together we can study the climate adaptation potential of a important tree to the Pacific Northwest.
+Together we can study the climate adaptation potential of this important tree species to the Pacific Northwest.

 Help Shape This Project